aam2k6/My-DPI-Project/README.md

+IUDX-DATA TRUSTS

+This Django-based web application includes various endpoints to create, retrieve, update, and delete resources and lockers.
+It also includes endpoints to view specific pages within the application.

 api/: Contains the Django app responsible for the API.

 admin.py: Configuration for the Django admin interface for the API models.